 Eat more protein.
 Christmas is a carb wonderland, between the potatoes, bread, cookies, and chips.
 Make sure to balance your meals with protein, which increases your metabolism.
 Add fish, beans or quinoa to your plate and reduce the chance of overindulging on carbs.
 And without the carb crash that follows, you have more energy an hour or two after you eat, instead of craving a nap.

 If you’re attending a gathering at someone else’s house, bring a healthy dish to share – a dish that’s aligned with your diet plan.
 You don’t have control over what others serve, so if you’re worried their way of eating isn’t compatible with yours, bringing your own healthy dish gives you control over what you eat.

 Liquid calories like eggnog and special coffees are everywhere during the holiday season.
 An eggnog with rum can have over 300 calories in one glass – a couple of those is the equivalent of eating a big mac.
 Same goes for sugary mixes and alcohol, they’re all just empty calories that end up on your waist.
 Alcohol leads to hunger which leads to bad decisions and weight gain.
 Use club soda or sparkling water in place of sweetened beverages to avoid the sugar crash too.
 Cinnamon is low calorie and adds great flavor to holiday drinks.

 Step on the scale now and then.
 A regular morning check in lets you stay away from weight gain denial.
 Don’t get obsessed but keep your eye on the scale to make sure you are maintaining your weight and not gaining.
-The scale doesn’t lie, but our stretchy holiday pants sure do.
+The scale doesn’t lie, but our stretchy holiday sweat pants sure do.

 Avoid processed foods like boxed stuffing or cookie mixes.
 Focus on making all food from scratch.
 Then you know what’s going into your food.

 Visit the buffet table ONCE.
 Wait 15 minutes after your first plate and if you actually feel real hunger, then visit the buffet again.
 An endless line of goodies is too tempting to linger around.
 Get some of your favorites (on your small plate) and walk away instead of grazing.